Abdominal Radiology MRI Track

 - Abdominal MR angiography.
 Contrast-enhanced and noncontrast-enhanced MRA/MRV of the aortoiliac, mesenteric, renal, and pelvic arteries and veins

-You are given up to three four-week blocks of elective time that can be spent in two areas outside of body MRI.
+You are given up to two four-week blocks of elective time that can be spent in two areas outside of body MRI.
 See the fellowship's curriculum page for available elective opportunities and minimum number of four-week blocks required for each elective.

 During the Abdominal Radiology MRI Track, you participate in several recurring multidisciplinary conferences that afford close cooperative interaction with outstanding medical, surgical and pathology colleagues.
 These include:

 - Colorectal conference

 - GYN conference

 - Hepatocellular multidisciplinary conference